andreidimaano/Calcifer/README.md

   Inspired by my Code With Friends <a href="https://github.com/andreidimaano/rodelo">submission</a>, Calcifer is a Discord Study Bot that allows users to start Pomodoro Timers.
 Click this <a href="https://discord.com/oauth2/authorize?client_id=781277794826715176&scope=bot">link</a> to add it to your server
 </p>

+Latest Feature:<br />
+Start a pomodoro timer with a break!
+You're limited to a 5 - 30 minute break.
+Calcifer will automatically set the timer to 5 minutes if the timer you specify is not within this range.
+You can also `c: cancel` a break just like canceling a work session.

+`c: pom [time] break [time]`<br />

 All Commands:<br />
 `c: pomodoro`<br />
 `c: pomodoro [time]`<br />
 `c: pom`<br />
 `c: pom pom`<br />
+`c: pom [time] break [time]`<br />
 `c: cancel`<br />
 `c: productivity`<br />
 `c: help`<br />